 When you consider all of the care, things, and time you’ll need in your later years, it’s easy to make the case for investing well in your health today.

-The Real Cost of Healthcare
+The Real Costs of Healthcare

 For those who are considered relatively healthy, the idea of saving for healthcare-related costs probably doesn’t seem very pressing.
 It can be challenging to convince people that they should spend their money on something they can’t imagine actually needing in the very distant future—until you see the numbers.